ashahi1/docker-volume-vsphere/docs/external/docker-volume-cli.md

 ```

 ##### File System Type (fstype)
 You can specify the filesystem which will be used it to create the volumes.
-The docker plugin will look for existing filesystesm in /sbin/mkfs.fstype but if the specified filesystem is not found then it will return a list for which it has found mkfs.
+The docker plugin will look for existing filesystems in /sbin/mkfs.fstype but if the specified filesystem is not found then it will return a list for which it has found mkfs.
 The default filesystem if not specified is ext4.

 ```
 docker volume create --driver=vsphere --name=MyVolume -o size=10gb -o fstype=xfs